vdh-anssi/opc-ua_security/README.md

 Full version of this paper on IACR eprint at https://eprint.iacr.org/2025/148.

 It gives detailed instructions on how to use ProVerif to:
- - find attacks and get detailed attack traces as PDF files
+ - find attacks and get detailed attack traces as PDF files,
- - prove that our fixes provably repair the protocols for the configurations for which we found the attacks
+ - prove that our fixes provably repair the protocols for the configurations for which we found the attacks,
- - prove the properties in the fixed variant for further configurations
+ - prove the properties in the fixed variant for further configurations,
  - launch lattice exploration campaigns.